 Fresh Cut Pappardelle & Spinach Together

 When you make fresh pasta at home or buy it in a store, it has a distinct smell and texture.
-It cooks fast in boiling water and a silky texture when eating.
-There is just something special when eating a pasta dish with fresh cut pasta.
+It cooks fast in boiling water and has a silky texture when eaten.
+There is just something special when eating a pasta dish with fresh-cut pasta.